+a.naseemullah@kcl.ac.uk

 Abstract: Economic conservatism in India today is associated with the BJP’s embrace of markets and competition.
-This article argues that conservatives within the nationalist movement was founded on rejecting both the market and the planned economy, embracing instead ‘moral economy’ principles of economic life guided by social norms and development founded on small-scale craft production.
+This article argues that conservatism within the nationalist movement was founded on rejecting both the market and the planned economy, embracing instead ‘moral economy’ principles of economic life guided by social norms and development founded on small-scale craft production.
 After independence, conservative nationalists, while acknowledging the need to enhance state power, protected the moral economies of craft-based and agrarian production.
-But as the Congress Party fractured, farmers’ movements asserted interests in market-based agricultural transformations and liberalization shifted the issue space of economic debate, new pro-business conservatives presented a new vision based on enhancing national wealth and strength through capitalist enterprise.
+But as the Congress party fractured, farmers’ movements asserted interests in market-based agricultural transformations and liberalization shifted the issue space of economic debate, new pro-business conservatives presented a new vision based on enhancing national wealth and strength through capitalist enterprise.

+Key words: conservatism; nationalism; Congress party; Swatantra party; moral economy; Gandhi; BJP

 Economic conservatism in India today echoes the standard elsewhere: an emphasis on laissez-faire capitalism, deregulation and the encroachment of the market into spheres of daily life.
 But economic conservatives within the nationalist movement critiqued colonialism not to promote the market or the interests of corporations but to defend a moral economy of social norms and mutual obligations.
-Conservative nationalists were equally suspicious of modernization through British ‘free market’ tutelage or Soviet-style planned economies, given that both were were seen as alien to India.
+Conservative nationalists were suspicious equally of modernization through British ‘free market’ tutelage or through Soviet-style planned economies, given that both were seen as alien to India.
 Many nationalists saw western civilization – capitalism and socialism –as the source of India’s ills.
 For them, an Indian economy without colonialism must take its inspiration from an Indian economy before and apart from alien colonial rule.

 In practice, the excavation of ‘tradition’ meant its wholesale creation.
 Conservative nationalism understood ‘traditional’ India as idealized sets of social norms and reciprocal obligations that oppose both the command economy or the commodifying impulses of capitalism.
-For these conservatives, development meant a defense of the moral economy: the principle that material production and exchange should be governed by social norms rather than either market principles or government fiat (Booth 1994).
+For these conservatives, development meant a defence of the moral economy: the principle that material production and exchange should be governed by social norms rather than either market principles or government fiat (Booth 1994).
 Conservative nationalists acted to deploy state power at local and regional levels to protect local economies governed by social norms from disruption and dislocation.

 These notions animated opposition to Congress under Nehru and Indira Gandhi, but are almost completely absent from political and economic discourse now.
 Six decades later, the contemporary avatar of right-wing politics in India, the Bharatiya Janata Party (BJP), has wholly embraced free market ideology and the support of corporate interests.
 Narendra Modi campaigned on a platform of business-led economic growth.
 What could explain this shift in what economic conservatism means in post-independence India?